 Experience extensive hands-on exercise that reinforces the skills gained in the previous courses by creating a multilayered application.
 The project scope boundaries are intentionally open-ended to allow freedom of choice and personal expression.
 Course Prerequisites: WA130, WA150

 Programming with Python

 The Python course teaches computer coding students a new programming language through problem solving and algorithm development.
-Web Application Design and Development program students learn several application design strategies using case studies and enhance coding proficiency by expanding their portfolios of mastered programming languages.
-Prerequisite: None
+Hunter Business School students learn several application design strategies using case studies and enhance computer coding proficiency by expanding their portfolios of mastered programming languages.
+Course Prerequisite: None

 PHP Programming with MySQL

 This computer coding class covers the basics of PHP and MySQL, as well as advanced topics including PHP object-oriented programming and how to build websites that incorporate authentication and security.
 After Hunter Business School students complete this computer coding course, they will be ready to use PHP and MySQL to build professional quality, database-driven websites.
 Course Prerequisite: WA150

 E-commerce and Content Management Systems (CMS)

 This is a hands-on web programming and computer coding course with a focus on preparing for a career in the fields of e-commerce and CMS development and administration.
 It introduces the main components of an e-commerce solution and enriches Hunter Business School student portfolios with practical implementation examples.
 In the second half of the computer coding class, two of the most popular CMS systems are explored.
 Course Prerequisite: WA180